Lilitr09/Introduction-to-CS-and-Programming-using-Python/README.md

 ![Curso Status](https://img.shields.io/badge/Status-In_Progress-yellow)

 ## Welcome to my personal repository for MIT 6.0001: Introduction to Computer Science and Programming in Python.
 This space contains my solutions to problem sets, projects, and course-related resources from the official MIT curriculum.

+## ⚠️ Academic Integrity Notice
+This repository contains personal solutions to course materials.
+To maintain academic integrity:

+    + ❌ Do not submit my solutions as your own work

+    + ✅ Use for reference after attempting problems yourself

+    + 🔒 Do not share solutions with active course participants

+## 📚 Official Course Resources

+    + MIT 6.0001 Course Page

+    + Textbook: Introduction to Computation and Programming Using Python

+    + Lecture Videos (MIT OpenCourseWare)

+    + Official Course Syllabus

+## 📝 License
+This repository is licensed under MIT License.
+Course materials are property of MIT and used under fair academic practices.

+### Disclaimer: This is a personal learning repository and not officially affiliated with MIT.
+Created with ❤️ for educational purposes.